11 Best Universal Studios Japan Rides for Adults

 Bringing food and beverages into the park is prohibited, but it’s unlikely they’ll check your bag and it might be a good idea for vegetarians to bring a few rice balls as meat-free options are limited.

-Savoury vegetarian options are much more limited:
+Savoury vegetarian options in USJ are much more limited:

 See our vegetarian Osaka guide for the best meat-free meals in the city as there are tons of options outside the park.